v-harrishe/azure-docs/articles/service-fabric/service-fabric-cluster-security.md

 * The certificate must contain a private key.
 These certificates typically have extensions .pfx or .pem
 * The certificate must be created for key exchange, which is exportable to a Personal Information Exchange (.pfx) file.
 * The **certificate's subject name must match the domain that you use to access the Service Fabric cluster**.
 This matching is required to provide a TLS for the cluster's HTTPS management endpoint and Service Fabric Explorer.
-You cannot obtain a TLS/SSL certificate from a certificate authority (CA) for the *.cloudapp.azure.com domain.
+You cannot obtain a TLS/SSL certificate from a certificate authority (CA) for the *.cloudapp.chinacloudapi.cn domain.
 You must obtain a custom domain name for your cluster.
 When you request a certificate from a CA, the certificate's subject name must match the custom domain name that you use for your cluster.

 Some other things to consider: